 Plaque that is not removed from the teeth changes into tartar over time.
 As the University of Rochester Medical Center explains, plaque is made of saliva, bacteria, food debris and acid produced by those bacteria that are exposed to sugary and starchy foods.
 Tartar is plaque that has mineralized.
 According to Robert.
 P. Langlais, DDS, MS and Craig S. Miller, DMD, MS, of the University of Kentucky, tartar is mostly mineralized dead bacteria, along with a small amount of mineralized proteins from saliva.
 Chemically, tartar is made of calcium phosphate, calcium carbonate and magnesium phosphate.

 Signs of Tartar Buildup

 Regular brushing, flossing and dental visits help prevent tartar from returning.
-Brushing twice a day with a toothpaste formulated to fight tartar, such as Colgate® Tartar Protection Whitening, along with flossing once a day, removes plaque before it can mineralize into tartar.
+Brushing twice a day with Colgate® Tartar Protection With Whitening Toothpaste where the unique formula fights cavities and tartar build-up, along with flossing once a day, removes plaque before it can mineralize into tartar.
 Visiting a dentist every six months or as often as recommended allows your dentist to see if tartar is coming back advise you on your brushing technique.